-Dogs that have excessive amounts of fat on their body are considered obese; this excessive fat is detrimental to otherwise healthy animals.
+Dogs that have excessive amounts of fat on their bodies are considered obese; this excessive fat is detrimental to otherwise healthy animals.
 Obesity is quite a common problem among pets.
-Although in its self-obesity is not that big a problem but it can lead to several other dangerous medical conditions in your dog.
+Although in its self-obesity is not that big problem, but it can lead to several other dangerous medical conditions in your dog.
 An obese dog is more prone to blood pressure disease, and heart-related problems.
 A very obese pet can have congestive heart failure, but the most common problem arising from obesity in dogs is diabetes a dangerous disease in itself.

-One of the biggest cause of dog obesity is commercial foods made of grain that are rich in carbohydrates, causing your dog to retain fat and become obese.
-Some other diseases can also cause your dog to become obese for example if your pet is suffering from arthritis its physical activity is limited due to the disease and thus due to lack of proper exercise the dog can become obese.
+One of the biggest causes of dog obesity is commercial foods made of grain that are rich in carbohydrates, causing your dog to retain fat and become obese.
+Some other diseases can also cause your dog to become obese for example if your pet is suffering from arthritis their physical activity is limited due to the disease and thus due to lack of proper exercise the dog can become obese.
 Recent research has also shown that some breeds of dogs like spaniels and Labradors are more prone to being obese because of their genetic traits and larger appetites.

 Consequences of Dog Obesity